Mobile + API: Solutions Overview

 Proof Key for Code Exchange (PKCE)

 OAuth 2 provides several grant types for different use cases.
-In this particular use case, we want to access the API from a mobile application, which will use the Native/Mobile Login Flow to do so.
+In this particular use case, we want to access the API from a mobile application, which will use the Authorization Code Flow with Proof Key for Code Exchange (PKCE) to do so.

-The Regular Web App Login Flow has some security issues when implemented on native applications.
+The Authorization Code Flow has some security issues when implemented on native applications.
 For instance, a malicious attacker can intercept the

 authorization_code returned by Auth0 and exchange it for an Access Token (and possibly a Refresh Token).